 I use plants as a tractable and convenient model to study these ideas.
 Currently, I'm using Arabidopsis thaliana to focus on the mechanisms of transgenerational plasticity.
 However, I also work with wild populations of non-model species, like Spartina alterniflora and Fallopia japonica.

 I'm also broadly interested in the intersection of biology, informatics, and society, and I love finding the applications of my work to issues in climate change and sustainable agriculture, for example.
-Engaging with people on these topics is a lot of fun, and I've worked with outreach events like USF's Darwin Day to trade ideas with the community.
+Engaging with people on these topics is a lot of fun, and I've worked with outreach events like Duke’s FEMMES and USF's Darwin Day to trade ideas with the community.

-Epigenetics in the wild
+Selection and plasticity in the wild

 Talking to people is one of my favorite parts about being in academia.
 Here are a few outreach events that I've participated in.